ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Methods

-The multi-agent mode can additionally incorporate a retrieval-augmented expert agent that grounds XANES parameter selection in markdown documentation, allowing executor agents to receive documentation-informed guidance without hard-coding all decision rules directly into the executor prompt or the simulation backend.
+The multi-agent mode can additionally incorporate a retrieval-augmented expert agent that grounds XANES parameter selection in external documentation, such as a text-converted software manual, allowing executor agents to receive documentation-informed guidance without hard-coding all decision rules directly into the executor prompt or the simulation backend.
 This design enables the same XANES workflow to be invoked from interactive natural-language sessions, notebooks, or conventional Python scripts without changing the underlying spectroscopy routines.
 At a high level, the pipeline begins with either user-provided structures or structures retrieved from a materials database, converts them into a unified atomistic representation, generates FDMNES input files, executes the calculations, parses the resulting convolution spectra, and stores the spectra back alongside the originating structures for downstream analysis.
-Figure~\ref{fig:general_arch} provides a schematic overview of the \textit{ChemGraph-XANES} workflow.
+Figure~\ref{fig:general_arch} provides a schematic overview of the ChemGraph-XANES workflow.